 - 14 Countries stopped using DST since the 21st century.

-Time and Date reports these stats on DST:
+Time and Date report these stats on DST:

-- Tiredness induced by the clock change is thought to be the main cause for the increase in traffic accidents on the Monday following the start of DST.
+- Tiredness induced by the clock change is thought to be the leading cause for the increase in traffic accidents on the Monday following the start of DST.